ZestfulNation/vue-hotel-datepicker/README.md

 * Disable date when checkin only on one day
 * Add periodDates array for specific period with different minimumStay / Price or periodType
 * Show price of your Object periodDates
+* Review style
+* Add a `--hovering` class
+* When dates selected => click on new date makes in checkin and clears checkout
+* Disable checkOut on the same date as checkIn

 ------------